 - Hold the reset button down for 1 2 seconds.
-If LED indicator continues to flash, wait for 60 - 70 seconds.
-If it still continues to flash, replace the primary control. - To check cad cell resistance, unplug the cad cell leads (yellow wires) from the control.
+If LED indicator continues to flash, wait for 60 70 seconds.
+If it still continues to flash, replace the primary control. - Honeywell R7184 control: To check cad cell resistance, press and release the button during the run mode, with the igniter off.
+The LED will flash to indicate the cad cell resistance.
+For proper burner operation, it is important that the cad cell resistance is under 1600 Ohms.
+See Table 9. - Beckett 7505 control: To check cad cell resistance, unplug the cad cell leads (yellow wires) from the control.
 Measure the resistance with a meter in the conventional way (when a flame is present).
 For proper burner operation, it is important that the cad cell resistance is under 1,600 Ohms.